melaxon/Kozeta_Currency/README.md

 -----
 The main objective of the module is to give the ability to manage any currency regardless of whether it is available in Magento or not.

-It will be especially useful for those who accept cryptocurrencies in their Magento 2 shops
+It will be especially useful for those who accept cryptocurrencies in their Magento 2 shops.

+Another objective is to give the ability to display prices in alternative currencies equal to the amounts the customer will be billed.
+For that purpose we added some new rate import services provided by payment processors: coinpayments.net, BitPay, CoinGate.
+So if these processors are installed it will be possible to display exactly same prices as will be billed during checkout.

 Install